RamezIssac/django-slick-reporting/docs/source/topics/computation_field.rst

             total = debit - credit
             return (obj_balance / total) * 100

+We need to override ``final_calculation`` to do the needed calculation.
+The ``required_results`` is a dictionary of the results of the required fields, where the keys are the names.

 How it works ?
 --------------
 When the `ReportGenerator` is initialized, it generates a list of the needed fields to be displayed and computed.
 Each computation field in the report is given the filters needed and asked to get all the results prepared.
-Then for each record, the ReportGenerator again asks each ComputationField to get the data it has for each record and map it where it belongs.
+Then for each record, the ReportGenerator again asks each ComputationField to get the data it has for each record and map it back.

 Customizing the Calculation Flow:
 ---------------------------------

-ReportGenerator call

-1. prepare
-2. resolve
+The results are prepared in 2 main stages

+1. Preparation: Where you can get the whole result set for the report.
+Example: Sum of all the values in a model group by the products.
+2. resolve: Where you get the value for each record.

 .. code-block:: python